Introduction to Purchases

 Crafybase will automatically number your purchases for you if you don't enter anything in this field.

 The Vendor field is for adding information about the company you purchased your material from.
 This is an optional field, but it is useful for keeping complete purchase histories from your vendors.
-You can either use the search box to search through your existing vendors, or create a new vendor on this page by clicking the New Vendor link to the right of the box.
+You can either use the search box to search through your existing vendors or create a new vendor on this page by clicking the New Vendor link to the right of the box.

 You'll notice that the Materials option has been pre-selected for you: this is the category you will use for any material purchases.
-If you wish to rename this category to better represent the way you categorize your material expenditure you can do so at any time via your settings pages.
+If you wish to rename this category to represent better the way you categorize your material expenditure, you can do so at any time via your settings pages.

-The Material category is the only one that will allow you to link directly to a material - if you switch this category to a different one, you'll notice that the material search box will disappear and other fields will appear.
+The Material category is the only one that will allow you to link directly to a material.
+If you switch this category to a different one, you'll notice that the material search box will disappear, and other fields will appear.

-If you need to add a new material (i.e. this is the first time you have purchased this material) then click the Add new material link to the right of the search box - this will load the new material form for you to add your details and then shift back to your purchase, without losing any of the details you have added so far.
+If you need to add a new material (i.e., this is the first time you have purchased this material), then click the Add new material link to the right of the search box - this will load the new material form for you to add your details and then shift back to your purchase, without losing any of the details you have added so far.

 If you have defined a Purchase Quantity for the Material, you will notice that you will see an extra box called Purchase Quantity here (if you don't see this, you might like to go back and add in a Purchase Quantity and Multiplier first).